-It builds on the elements that our community loves and wants to retain, as well as new aspirations to work towards for a sustainable, positive future for the Murrumbidgee Council area.
+It builds on the elements that our community loves and wants to retain, as well as new aspirations to work towards to build a sustainable, positive future for the Murrumbidgee Council area.

-We achieved this by working together with involvement, at various times, by all levels of government, businesses, industry groups, community organisations and individuals.
+They are achieved by us all working together with involvement, at various times, by all levels of government, businesses, industry groups, community organisations and individuals.

 Partnerships are integral to achieving these shared values and visions.